yagosys/cfos-chart/README_EKS_MULTINODE.md

 ##################################

-below is a full example which use cfos chart to demo cFOS egress security with eks cluster
+>below is a full example which use cfos chart to demo cFOS egress security with eks cluster

 ## Deploy cfos and agent

 ## Bring up EKS cluster
 - 1 worker node with label app=true
   *for run application*
-- worker with label security=true
+- 1 worker with label security=true
   *for run cFOS*

 ```bash